Dayara Bugyal Trek

 Drive Distance: 185 km | Drive Duration: 9 hours | Pick up point for Indiahikes trekkers: Grand Legacy Hotel, Dehradun | Pick up Time: 6.30 am | Location of Indiahikes basecamp: Raithal

 Transport will be arranged at 6.30 AM.
-The cost is Rs.1100/- per trekker.
-These are Non-AC vehicles.
+The cost is Rs.1100/- (additional 5% GST) per trekker (one-way).
+These are non-AC vehicles.
 Please pre-book your transport through the dashboard before your trek.

 Day 2